-If you're caring for someone with an eating disorder, you can access support by calling or emailing EDANZ, or by coming along to one of our support group get-togethers.
+If you're caring for someone with an eating disorder, you can access support by calling or emailing EDANZ, or by joining one of our support group get-togethers.

 Get in touch for a chat with a volunteer, to find a support group in your area, or to connect with other carers near you.
 If you call, you will usually reach our answerphone.
 Leave a brief message, and we'll get back to you as soon as we can.

-If you'd like to access one of our experts to help educate an organisation or community group, get in touch.
+If you'd like to one of our experts to help educate an organisation or community group, get in touch with us.

 We also recommend the booklets produced by the international non-profit FEAST, which you can read online, or download and print.